SAT and Academic Prep Resources

 College Cash Campaign

 Muskegon Opportunity participates annually in several statewide initiatives organized with the Michigan College Access Network (MCAN).
 Starting in 2015, the College Cash Campaign was added to the suite of such initiatives offered.
 While FAFSA completion is only one step in the college-going process, it is the only way for students to unlock their access to federal loans and grants, statewide scholarships and grants, and often institutional and community based scholarships and grants.
+College Cash Campaign is now part of, and begins with, the launch of Michigan College Month every fall!
 Districts are encouraged to participate in this annual campaign and not only help Michigan, but also Muskegon County launch a statewide campaign around FAFSA completion!

 FAFSA Completion and TIP – screening and eligibility